CyrilLagger/scAgeCom/README.md

 * analysis_3_run_scDiffCom.R - does scDiffCom analysis on all datasets
     * run in parallel over all tissues (one dataset at a time)
     * need to be called each time for each dataset
-* analysis_4_filtering - binds and filters scDiffCom results
-    * depends on src_1_filtering.R
+* analysis_3b_run_diffcom_whole_dataset.R - not functional for now...
+    * attempt to consider the entire dataset as a single tissue
+    * not working yet, requires too much memory (even on the server)
+    * not sure if this is a relevant analysis
+* analysis_4_filtering_ora_fpm.Rmd - first downstreamn analysis
+    * perform filtering
+    * perform overrepresentation analysis
+    * perform frequent pattern mining
-    * need to improve the cutoff exploration
+    * we need to discuss the choice of cutoffs
+* TODO
+    * add future downstream analysis (general stats, enrichment, more plots, etc)

 ### test
 Note: each script can be run independently, as long as some data files are stored.
 Additional files can also be added if more tests are needed.